Team100/main2023/apriltags_example/README.md

 sudo date -s '15 Sep 2022 14:25'
 ```

-Then add some software.
-This takes a long time, like 30 minutes.
+Next we'll add some software.
+This takes a long time, like 30 minutes, waiting for the pi to download everything.
+From the pi command line, type these:

 ```
 sudo apt update